ansuini/IntrinsicDimDeep/README.md

 In our work we used representations in the hidden layers of deep neural networks (DNN) as our data.
 The hope is that investigating their intrinsic dimensionality we can acquire a drop of knowledge that could help us - in synergy with the information acquired from other approaches - in elucidating the inner workings of deep neural networks.
+We also hope that the method of estimation used in this paper will (see below) will be helpful in many other problems in deep learning, that we did not yet address (or imagine).

+**Main findings**

 It is well known that DNNs - in particular convolutional networks (CNN) - transform their input from the original space (pixels, sounds, etc.) to a progressively abstract form,